Thursday, June 28, 2012

 the animals find themselves

 in danger.
-They have to do
+They have to

-battle with an evil wildebeest
+battle an evil wildebeest

 But that's nothing compared